Azure/azure-linux-extensions/CustomScript/README.md

 * `fileUris`: (optional, string array) the uri list of the scripts
 * `commandToExecute`: (required, string) the entrypoint script to execute
+* `enableInternalDNSCheck`: (optional, bool) the flag to enable checking the readiness of the internal DNS.
+The default value is `True`.
+* `enableDOSConverting`: (optional, bool) the flag to enable converting the scripts from the DOS format to the Unix format.
+The default value is `False`.

 ```json
 {